EMI schools: History

 In the late 19th century British Hong Kong authorities persuaded schools to use English as the medium of instruction, rather than Cantonese, by supplying grants.
 In 1974 the Hong Kong authorities chose not to prefer either language and instead allowed each school to decide its language of instruction.
 There had been a decline of the number of CMI schools since many Hong Kong parents desired an EMI education.
-In the 1990s pre-Handover, British Hong Kong authorities moved towards having a preference for CMI, a decision accelerated by Hong Kong post-handover.
+In the 1990s pre-handover British Hong Kong authorities moved towards having a preference for CMI, a decision accelerated by Hong Kong post-handover.

 The Hong Kong government issued the September 1997 Medium of Instruction Guidance for Secondary Schools, new criteria that determined whether a school may continue to be EMI: the school needed to have teachers who could teach in English and a student body with 85% being able to learn both Chinese and English.
-300 secondary schools previously using English began using Chinese, leaving 114 secondary schools using English.
+A total of 300 secondary schools previously using English began using Chinese, leaving 114 secondary schools using English.
 The administrations of several schools which historically were EMI that were forced to become CMI opposed the move.
 In 2009 Hong Kong authorities allowed CMI schools to have special EMI classes.
 David C. S. Li wrote in Multilingual Hong Kong: Languages, Literacies and Identities that this action was "blurring" the distinctions between the two styles of schools.